 The Riley Guide: http://www.rileyguide.com/internat.html

 · The Riley Guide is an online directory to over 1600 job and career resources worldwide.
 Users have the ability to narrow down searches by location or job title.
 Each resource listed is reviewed by the host site editors and is accompanied by a brief synopsis of the services offered.
 The site also provides guidance to navigating the resources provided, lists networking and support groups, and offers resume, interviews, and job searching advice.

 UGA Career Center:

 Internships abroad can take on several forms.
 If you are interested in an internship for academic credit, you will most likely be looking for a study abroad program that offers internships in conjunction with an academic course.
 In most cases that means that you will not be paid, and that you will be paying for the program as you would for any other study abroad experience.
 To transfer credit from a study abroad internship to UGA, you will need a letter from the department that agrees to accept the credit.
 That letter should be attached to your Credit Approval Form (which can be found under the "Student Forms" section of this website) before you turn it into The Office of Global Engagement.
-Additional information on internships for academic credit can be found in the OIE Study Abroad Library (1324 South Lumpkin Street) or by searching for internships (under Field of Study) from the IIE Passport web site.
+Additional information on internships for academic credit can be found in the OGE Study Abroad Library (1324 South Lumpkin Street) or by searching for internships (under Field of Study) from the IIE Passport web site.